Learning real-time one-counter automata using polynomially many queries: Implementation

-\subsection{Equivalence query}
+\subsubsection{Equivalence Query:}

-Even though there is a polynomial time algorithm to check the equivalence of two \drocas~\cite{droca}, the required polynomial is so large that it is not suitable for practical applications.
-Hence the implementation by Bruyère et al.~\cite{gaetan} uses an approximate equivalence query that may say two non-equivalent \drocas to be equivalent.

-In our implementation, we construct a \droca that is counter-synchronised with the \droca to be learnt.
-Their equivalence can be checked by running a breadth-first search on the configuration graph of their union up to the counter-value and length obtained from \Cref{countersync}.
-The minimal synchronous-equivalence query either returns a word for which the constructed \droca and \droca to be learnt reach different counter-values or returns a word that is accepted by one and rejected by the other.
-In our implementation, after each equivalence query, we increment the value of $d$ for which $d$-closed and $d$-consistency has to be checked.
+Even though there is a polynomial time algorithm to check the "equivalence" of two "\drocas"~\cite{droca}, the polynomial is so large that it is not suitable for practical applications.
+In "\minOCA", we construct a "\droca" that is "counter-synchronised" with the "\droca" to be learnt.
+The "equivalence" is checked by a breadth-first search on the configuration graph up to the counter value and length obtained from \Cref{countersync}.
+The "minimal synchronous-equivalence query" either returns a word for which the constructed "\droca" and "\droca" to be learnt reach different counter values or returns a word that is accepted by one and rejected by the other.
+In our implementation, after each equivalence query, we increment the value of $d$ and make the table is "$d$-closed" and "$d$-consistent".

-One major distinction between \minOCA and \bps is that the latter employs an approximate equivalence query, while the former uses an exact equivalence query.
-This implies that there is a probability that the \droca returned by \bps after learning is incorrect.
-On the other hand, the \droca returned by \minOCA is always the correct one.
+One major distinction between "\minOCA" and "\bps" is that the latter employs an approximate equivalence query, while the former uses an exact equivalence query.
+This implies that the "\droca" returned by "\bps" after learning may not be correct.
+On the other hand, the "\droca" returned by "\minOCA" is always correct.